Blobfolio/blob-mimes/wp/readme.txt

 * [New] Integrate update support.

 == Upgrade Notice ==

+= 0.6.1 =
+The MIME database has been updated.

 = 0.6.0 =
 The plugin has been rebased to the relicened `blob-mimes` source library.
 These changes exist in source code and have no outward effect.